 \begin{theorem} For any even set of distinct points in \( \mathbb R^d \), there exists an open Tverberg matching. \end{theorem}

 \begin{theorem} For \( n \) red points and \( n \) blue points in \( \mathbb R^d \), there exists a red-blue Tverberg matching. \end{theorem}

 Remark that Theorem~\ref{theorem:blue-redmatching} is a special case of Theorem~\ref{theorem:blue-red-matching-in-r-d}.
 However, we decided to leave the proofs of both theorems because they are absolutely different.
-It is worth to mention that Theorems~\ref{theorem:blue-redmatching} and~\ref{theorem:blue-red-matching-in-r-d} are in a sense tight: Consider the vertices of a square which are colored alternatively in red and blue; for any red-blue matching the intersection of the induced balls is a point.
+It is worth mentioning that Theorems~\ref{theorem:blue-redmatching} and~\ref{theorem:blue-red-matching-in-r-d} are in a sense tight: Consider the vertices of a square which are colored alternatively in red and blue; for any red-blue matching the intersection of the induced balls is a point.

 Our proofs of Theorems~\ref{theorem:open-Tverberg-R-d} and~\ref{theorem:blue-red-matching-in-r-d} are based on the method of infinite descent.
-Note that the both proofs of Tverberg's Theorem by Tverberg and Vre{\'{c}}ica~\cite{Tverberg1993} and by Roudneff~\cite{Roudneff2001} give a good illustration of this method.
-Recalling that Tverberg's Theorem has a colorful variation (unfortunately, proved only in the special cases; see~\cite{Barany1992, Blagojevi2015, Blagojevi2011}), we can also interpret Theorems~\ref{theorem:open-Tverberg-R-d} and~\ref{theorem:blue-red-matching-in-r-d} as a Tverberg-type theorem and its colorful version, respectively.
-At last, remark that the combinatorial and linear-algebraic ingredients of the proofs of Theorem~\ref{theorem:open-Tverberg-R-d} and \ref{theorem:blue-red-matching-in-r-d} are different.
+Note that both proofs of Tverberg's theorem by Tverberg and Vre{\'{c}}ica~\cite{Tverberg1993} and by Roudneff~\cite{Roudneff2001} give a good illustration of this method.
+Recalling that Tverberg's theorem has a colorful variation (unfortunately, proved only in special cases; see~\cites{Barany1992, Blagojevi2015, Blagojevi2011}), we can also interpret Theorems~\ref{theorem:open-Tverberg-R-d} and~\ref{theorem:blue-red-matching-in-r-d} as a Tverberg-type theorem and its colorful version, respectively.
+Remark that the combinatorial and linear-algebraic ingredients of the proofs of Theorems~\ref{theorem:open-Tverberg-R-d} and \ref{theorem:blue-red-matching-in-r-d} are different.

-Throughout the paper, we use the standard notation of Convex Geometry and Graph Theory; see~the books~\cite{barvinok2002course}~and~\cite{west2001introduction} on Convexity and Graph Theory, respectively.
+Throughout the paper, we use the standard notation of convex geometry and graph theory; see~the books~\cite{barvinok2002course}~and~\cite{west2001introduction} on convexity and graph theory, respectively.